elifesciences/elife-alfred-formula/README.md

 - Support the `dev` and `ci` configurations: used in `dev`elopment and in the `ci` testing cluster, this configuration isolates the project from other projects and the external world.
 Unit tests and code coverage metrics run at this level, providing feedback over the basic correctness and quality of the code.
 - Support the `end2end` configuration: used in the `end2end` testing cluster, this configuration connects the project to all its `end2end` neighbors and allows to run tests which move data between projects and test their collaboration.
 Still this configuration stubs external dependencies not under the administration of eLife (e.g. PMC) or use their preproduction services where provided.
-- Support the `continuumtest` configuration: used in the `continuumtest` exploratory cluster to run manual tests and exploratory tests where a human eye is needed.
+- Support the `continuumtest`|`staging` configuration: used in the `continuumtest`|`staging` exploratory cluster to run manual tests and exploratory tests where a human eye is needed.
 This configuration connects each project to its `continuumtest` neighbors.
 - Support the `prod` configuration: used in the `prod` cluster, this configuration is the one that serves the real user.
 It connects all projects together and with the real world.

-It is more important for the cluster names to be consistent than to be perfectly fitting.
-It should be impossible for clusters to communicate with each other (i.e. if it happens something is horribly wrong).
+It should be forbidden for different environments to communicate with each other (i.e. if it happens something is horribly wrong), unless it's a read only operation.

 The configuration of a project is chosen according to the stack where it is deployed (e.g. `elife-bot--continuumtest` vs. `elife-bot--ci` vs. `lax--end2end`) The configuration will not be chosen according to the branch that is deployed.